The Scandinavian Superman,

 allowed to fall through the cracks of corporate history.

-Originally, Superman og Fredsbomben was published in seven
+og Fredsbomben was published in seven languages across seven European

-languages across seven European markets by six different publishers.
-The Danish
+markets by six different publishers.
+The Danish edition was released by

-edition was released by Interpresse, the Dutch edition by Baldakijn Boeken, the
+Interpresse, the Dutch edition by Baldakijn Boeken, the Norwegian and Finnish

-adventure could appeal to readers across national and linguistic borders.
+appeal to readers across national and linguistic borders.

 This is not unusual in comics publishing.
 What is unusual is